 Pokemon Blue was an impulse purchase, no doubt.
 I’d never watched Pokemon or played an RPG before, but I quickly got addicted to catching and training those little monsters called Pokemon.
 I remember trying to show the game to my friends and having it dismissed in place of whatever else was the big game at the time.

 Then, out of nowhere, the TV show took over my school, the trading cards became popular, and suddenly everyone was on board.

-I’d spend every free second I had playing Pokemon Blue; before school with breakfast, on lunch break sitting at the side of the playground, after school while mindlessly shoveling dinner into my face, then well into the night – and even all night, on occasion.
+I’d spend every free monent playing Pokemon Blue.
+Before school with breakfast.
+On lunch break sitting in my classroom (most of us would hang around inside in high school).
+After school while mindlessly shovelling dinner into my face.
+Then well into the night – and even all night, on occasion.

-Yes, the lamp was roasting hot.
+Yes, the lamp and lightbulb were roasting hot.
 Yes, I was sweating like a beast.
-Yes, I was basically a gaming fire hazard.
-But, did I care?
-No. I was playing Pokemon until the sun came up and no one knew.
+Yes, my late-night gaming session was a fire hazard.
+But did I care?
+No. I was playing Pokemon until I couldn’t keep my eyes open any longer – and no one knew.
 Sweet!

 Pokemon was my life.
 Or at least it sure felt that way.